Kinds-of-Intelligence-CFI/animal-ai-dreamerv3/README.md

 - NVIDIA GPU utilities (from the base image)
 - Base utilities (e.g. ffmpeg for logging DreamerV3 gifs)
-- an X server, Xvfb, and other graphical tools so AnimalaI's Unity can render to something
+- an X server, Xvfb, and other graphical tools so AnimalaI's Unity can render to something.
-- Miniconda, and the conda environment specified in this repository.
 - All python dependencies from requirements.txt.

 The image is published at [woutschellaert/dreamerv3-animalai